 E2.
 Results & Implications

 An accuracy of just over 50%, and an AUC just under 0.5 means that this model is only approximately as good as random chance in determining whether a patient will be readmitted based on the selected input variables.
-It would not be helpful to the hospital to utilize this model.
+It would not be helpful to the hospital to utilize this model as-is.
+I showed in section E1 that accuracy could be improved to about 63% by choosing a high k-value (k = 49), at the cost of very poor precision and recall (See Figure 5).
+AUC is little different than a random-chance model regardless of the value of k with this set of variables.
+Additional feature selection to attempt to find a better set of independent variables to analyze with KNN would be needed to find a model with a better AUC score.

+Figure 5 Accuracy of high-k KNN model

 E3.
 Limitations

 It is likely that this data set violates the KNN assumption of ‘like is near like’.
 If patients with similar demographic and medical history profiles do not have similar odds of readmission, then this KNN method will be ineffective.
 There may be other variables than those in the data set that would be more receptive to this analysis.

+E4.
+Course of Action

+I would recommend that the hospital not use this model to make patient decisions.
+Further work, as discussed in section E2, is needed to produce a more accurate classifier model.

 Part VI.
 Demonstration & Supporting Documentation